Alfa Romeo Tonale review

 Everyday costs, plus how reliable and safe it is

-Emissions for the mild-hybrid are lower than a similar-priced petrol Q3, X1 and XC40, which should make the Tonale a more affordable company car.
-The PHEV emits more CO2 than the X1 xDrive25e PHEV, but its longer electric range of more than 40 miles puts it in the same 8% benefit-in-kind tax bracket.
-A full battery charge matches the X1 as well, requiring around two and a half hours.
+Emissions for the Hybrid 160 are lower than a similarly-priced petrol Audi Q3, BMW X1 or Volvo XC40, which should make the Tonale a more affordable company car.
+The PHEV emits more CO2 than the X1 xDrive25e PHEV, so it sits in the 12% BIK tax bracket rather than the 8% bracket the X1 sits in.
+A full battery charge for the Tonale PHEV and the X1 PHEV takes about two and a half hours.

-The experts at Euro NCAP gave the Tonale the full five stars for safety – the same as all the rivals.
+The safety experts at Euro NCAP gave the Tonale the full five stars for safety – the same as all its family SUV rivals.
 It comes with adaptive cruise control that can read road signs and alter your speed accordingly, and lane-keep assist with lane centring that’s said to work even at low speeds in traffic.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here